-- 53. The probationary period for all other appointments, shall be 160 regularly scheduled hours worked, including LHP.
-This provision includes any employee appointed permanently to a class in which the employee has served the equivalent of the probationary period as a provisional, temporary or permanent exempt employee.
-To qualify, the prior service must be continuous and in the same department as the permanent appointment.
-If an employee is returned to duty in the same department from which the employee was laid off, the employee shall serve the remainder of any probationary period as set forth in Civil Service Rule 417.3.2. - 54.
-The Association agrees that the probationary period may be extended for up to 2080 hours by a written mutual agreement between the Appointing Officer and a represented employee.
-After such agreement is reached, the SFMTA will provide notice of the agreement to the Association. - 55.
-The SFMTA will notify the Association when it releases a represented employee from probation. - 55.a.
+- 76. The Association agrees that the probationary period may be extended for up to 2080 hours by a written mutual agreement between the Appointing Officer and a represented employee.
+After such agreement is reached, the SFMTA will provide notice of the agreement to the Association. - 77.
+The SFMTA will notify the Association when it releases a represented employee from probation. - 78.
 Probationary employees should receive: - a.)
 An initial meeting to review the expectations and goals for the position; - b.)
 Regular check-ins with a supervisor to provide feedback on performance; and - c.)
 Performance appraisals at both the midpoint and the conclusion of the probationary period.